Coroners Court - Civil

 What happens at the inquest?

 At the inquest counsel assisting and other parties will introduce themselves.
 The witnesses will be called to give evidence on oath.
 Each of the parties can ask questions in turn.
 Sometimes the coroner will also ask questions.
 After all of the witnesses have been heard, the evidence is closed.
 The parties then make their final submissions to the coroner.
 The coroner will normally adjourn the hearing to allow time to consider the evidence and write their findings.
 Sometimes, depending on the circumstances, the coroner will make their findings the same day.
 Usually the coroner will adjourn the hearing to a future date.
-The parties are then invited back to court to hear the coroner’s findings.
-Parties are then called back to court for the delivery of the coroner’s findings.
+The parties are then invited back to court to hear the coroner deliver the findings.

 The coroner’s findings